 - developing educational materials

 - developing management information systems

 One of the Unit's main areas of work is distance learner support.
 Advice and support is provided to prospective students considering our courses and this is followed through right up to graduation.
-Unit staff are trained and experienced in supporting distance learners and are personal tutors for the Department's students.
+Unit staff are trained and experienced in supporting distance learners and are personal tutors for students.
 Staff also act as advocates for distance learners within the University, e.g. we represent the interests and needs of distance learners at Committees, Boards and working parties within the institution.

 We offer IT and Study Skills support.
 As part of our support to distance learners we organise annual study schools, which, in addition to module teaching sessions, contain social events and our study skills programme.